Scriptio continua: Japanese script

 Modern Japanese is typically written using three different types of graphemes, the first being kanji and the latter two being kana systems, the cursive hiragana and the angular katakana.
 While spaces are not normally used in writing, boundaries between words are often quickly perceived by Japanese speakers since kana are usually visually distinct from kanji.
 Japanese speakers also know that certain words, morphemes, and parts of speech are typically written using one of the three systems.
-Kanji is typically used for words of Japanese and Chinese origin as well as content words (i.e. nouns, verbs, adjectives, adverbs).
-Hiragana is typically used for native Japanese words, as well as commonly known words, phrases, and particles, as well as inflections of content words like verbs, adjectives, and adverbs.
+Kanji is typically used for words of Japanese and Chinese origin as well as content words (e.g. nouns, verbs, adjectives, adverbs).
+Hiragana is typically used for native Japanese words, as well as commonly known words, phrases, and grammatical particles, as well as inflections of content words like verbs, adjectives, and adverbs.
 Katakana is typically used for loanwords from languages other than Chinese, onomatopoeia, and emphasized words.

 Like Chinese, Japanese lacked any sort of punctuation until interaction with Western civilizations became more common.
-Punctuation was adopted during the Meiji Period.
+Punctuation was adopted during the Meiji period.